yogsototh/yblog/README.md

     \rm -rf Scratch/*/*{.md,html}
     \rm -rf multi/posts/*

-3. compile
+3. compile and launch preview

-    ./rebuild.sh
+    ./preview

-4. Create your own blog posts in multi (if you use different languages)
+4. Create your own entries in `multi` (if you use different languages) or directly inside Scratch/